Acquisition of 21st Century Fox by Disney: Road to completion (July 2018–March 2019)

+On November 18, the official name for "New Fox" was revealed to be "Fox Corporation."

-On November 19, China's regulators approved the Disney–Fox deal, without any conditions.
+On November 19, regulators in China approved the Disney–Fox deal, without any conditions.
 After obtaining approval from Chinese regulators, Disney said it still needed to obtain regulatory approval from several other regulators, though the approvals from the United States, European Union, and China were considered the most important hurdles to clear.

-On December 3, Brazil's Administrative Council for Economic Defense (CADE) said the deal would concentrate the market of cable sports channels.
-CADE recommended remedial measures.
+On December 3, Brazil's Administrative Council for Economic Defense (CADE) said the deal would concentrate the market of cable sports channels, and CADE recommended remedial measures.